Enter password to view case study

 Engagement Lists

-Filterable, sortable view of all engagements: ongoing, completed, and marked for recurrence.
-Users can select multiple engagements and batch-process them through recurrence workflows.
+Filterable, sortable view of all engagements: ongoing, completed, drafts, and marked for recurrence.
+Users can select engagements and process them through recurrence workflows.
+The most important details are shown at a glance, with more accessible through expansion.

 Engagement Forms